Obituary of Jerilyn Rae Striker

 In Lieu of flowers please donate to St. Luke's Mountain States Tumor Institute (MSTI) of Fruitland 1118 NW 16th Street #D, Fruitland, Idaho 83619.

 Arrangements by Thomason Funeral Home and Crematory

-To send flowers to the family of Jerilyn Striker, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Jerilyn Striker, please visit Tribute Store